xma711/notebook/linux/linux_distros/archlinux/README.md

 pacman
 -----------

-to see pacman manual: man pacman
+To see pacman manual: man pacman

-pacman has operations and options. operations are just like options with capitals, like -S means sync, -R means remove etc. options are used to affect operations, so the same option can mean different things with different operations.
+pacman has operations and options. operations are just like options with capitals, like -S means sync, -R means remove etc.
+Options are used to affect operations, so the same option can mean different things with different operations.

-to refresh the package list: *pacman -Syy* (-S: synchronize; -Sy: refresh)
+To refresh the package list: *pacman -Syy* (-S: synchronize; -Sy: refresh)

 to update the whole system: *pacman -Syu* (-Su: sysupgrade)